Skip to content

 Per-demo color systems for tags and budget categories.
 Testing whether color-scanning outperforms text-scanning for structured data.

-06 — Validation
+Validation

-How to prove it
+How to prove it works

-Core hypothesis: AI-managed spatial cards reduce cognitive load and improve task outcomes in multi-step planning conversations, compared to a standard linear chat.
+Core hypothesis: AI-managed spatial cards reduce cognitive load and improve task outcomes in multi-step planning conversations, compared to standard linear chat.

 A/B test structure